Confederated Salish and Kootenai Tribes: Language

 The Bitterroot Salish, Pend d'Oreilles, and Flathead speak the Salish–Spokane–Kalispel language, which belongs to the Interior Salish languages within the Salishan language phylum.

 In 1988, the Self-Governance Demonstration Project of the Confederated Salish and Kootenai Tribes (CSKT) was successful, and the U.S. government returned full autonomy to their tribal leadership in 1993.
 Over the following decades the CSKT has reverted to traditional governance in which Elders provide counsel, to the chief, on tribal policies, culture and education, and in turn tribal policies have grown out of a desire to strengthen the community's ties to their cultural heritage.

 In a move to self-identify and push back against the effects of the Indian Termination policy, namely assimilation, in 2016 the tribe chose to change their name from the anglicized "Salish-Pend d'Oreille" to Séliš-Ql̓ispé.
 The change was part of a wider movement to include more Salishan in the community's daily lives.

 For the Séliš-Ql̓ispé, language and culture are entwined — through oral histories, food practices, horticulture, environment, and spirituality.
 By reviving the language, they hope to also reclaim their identity, their health, and their culture.

 Community efforts to revitalize the Salishan language and culture, aside from efforts to teach classes on language (in some cases, full-immersion into the language with no falling back onto English), include such things as virtual tours and museums, such as the Sq'éwlets, which is a Stó:lō-Coast Salish Community in the Fraser River Valley.

 Government

 The tribe is headquartered in Pablo, Montana.
 It is governed by a democratically elected ten-person council.

 The Tribal Council has ten members, and the council elects from within a chairman, Vice Chairman, Secretary and Treasurer.
 The tribal government offers a number of services to tribal members and is the chief employer on the reservation.
 The tribes operate a tribal college, the Salish Kootenai College, and a heritage museum.

 The Confederated Salish and Kootenai Tribes were the first to organize a tribal government under the 1934 Indian Reorganization Act.

+Priorities

+The Tribal Councils in 2021 and 2022 identified the top issues for the government to address.

+Cultural values focuses on integrating traditional cultural values and languages into daily life.
+They work to foster business ownership among tribal members.
+They have the ability to direct necessary resources to combat homelessness, hunger, and addiction.
+They facilitate earning opportunities and jobs for tribal members.
+They have proclaimed climate change to be a risk and have multiple avenues for mitigation and adaptation.
+They can direct resources toward addressing mental health.

 Reservation

-The Flathead Reservation in northwest Montana is more 1.2 million acres (4,856 km^{2}) in size.
+The Flathead Reservation in northwest Montana is more 1200000 acre in size.

 The Tribal Council represents eight districts: